Kevin-Wong2016/vanced.to/README.md

 If you have any questions, concerns, or simply want to connect with us, feel free to reach out.
 You can find our contact information on our [website](https://www.vanced.to/contact).

-Thank you for visiting our repository and for being a part of the RV community.
+Thank you for visiting our repository and for being a part of the ReVanced community.
 Your support means the world to us!